 Typically, when patients are bothered by the unsightly outer appearance of spider veins, injection sclerotherapy is considered to be the go-to treatment that can help patients gain a more youthful, healthier leg appearance.
 This treatment is good at eliminating the unwanted visual look of spider veins and smaller surface veins.

 Because injection sclerotherapy is considered a primarily cosmetic procedure for reducing the aesthetic burden of spider veins, health insurance and Medicare do not always cover these treatments.

-During a procedure, Covington varicose vein doctors use either a foam or medicinal solution approved by the FDA such as Sotradecol®, Polydocanol®.
+During a procedure, Hawaii varicose vein doctors use either a foam or medicinal solution approved by the FDA such as Sotradecol®, Polydocanol®.
 These solutions are considered to be safer and produce fewer side effects than saline solutions.
 The chosen solution is injected into the affected surface veins using a fine needle, essentially sealing the vein shut.
 The appearance of the treated vein improves with time.